 Section E: Construction Industry Scheme (CIS) Overview

-The Construction Industry Scheme (CIS) is a set of regulations established by HMRC in the UK to govern payments made by contractors to subcontractors in the construction industry.
+The Construction Industry Scheme (CIS) is a set of regulations established by HM Revenue and Customs (HMRC) in the UK to govern payments made by contractors to subcontractors in the construction industry.
 The main aim of the CIS is to ensure that subcontractors pay the correct amount of tax on their earnings.

 1. Who Does the Scheme Apply to?